World War One Engagement Centres

 Themes and areas of expertise

-Each of the five Engagement Centres has announced an initial set of themes / areas of expertise on which they are able to provide support to communities across the UK thinking of undertaking commemorative activities relating to the centenary of the First World War.
-These themes are expected to evolve during the course of the centenary in the light of interest from community groups.
+Each of the five Engagement Centres has a set of themes / areas of expertise on which they are able to provide support to communities across the UK thinking of undertaking commemorative activities relating to the centenary of the First World War.
+These themes are continually evolving during the course of the centenary in the light of interest from community groups.

 The centre offers research support and guidance for community groups around the First World War in general and in particular around the following themes: